 - 1. Terrestrial ecosystem use or change is material according to Step 1's materiality screening; OR - 2.
-20% or more of their GHG emissions come from a specific sector as listed in Table 3 that has land sector activities (e.g., agriculture, forestry, and other land use (AFOLU) emissions).
+20% or more of their GHG emissions come from a sector that has land sector activities (e.g., agriculture, forestry, and other land use (AFOLU) emissions.